 If you have not taken an overview course in special education, you must also complete a survey of exceptionalities course to become a TSVI.
 Please coordinate your specific needs with your university advisor.

-Orientation and mobility specialist (O&M Specialist)
+Certified orientation and mobility specialist (COMS)

 In addition to the common courses, the O&M program of study requires additional coursework.
 SFASU and TTU address the same competencies; however, they arrange their courses a bit differently.